-actions taken to get the port to pre-storm event operating levels from disruptions caused by severe storm events and best practices derived from those events.
-25 Each storm event presents a unique set of challenges that seaports should consider when evaluating ways to increase their resiliency.
+In order to increase resiliency against hurricanes or other storm events, seaports should plan for and implement these systems and protocols across key sections of its operations, particularly its infrastructure and technology, personnel and communications, and coordination with outside local, state and federal entities and utilities.24 Included in this study are examples of lessons learned from disruptions caused by severe storm events and best practices derived from those events.25 Each storm event presents a unique set of challenges that seaports should consider when evaluating ways to increase their resiliency.
 While planning for every circumstance is not possible, there are many common factors that can be evaluated from past events and applied prior to the next event on the path to becoming more resilient.
 This process of continuous improvement requires a thorough and honest after-action review process to identify strengths and weaknesses in a resiliency plan and then a commitment to implementing any needed improvements.